FrosSky/SA-Plus/README.md

 **Q: Is this website official?**

-**A:** Yes, any website claiming to be us or offering downloads is not us.
+**A:** Yes, any website claiming to represent us or providing downloads claiming to come from us is not legitimate.

 **Q: Why was multi-instance launching removed?**